Skip to main content

 Carthage

-Carthage needs a xcodeproj file to build, but swift package generate-xcodeproj will report a failure since we are using binary targets for native social plugins.
+Carthage needs a xcodeproj file to build.
 We will try to find a workaround later.

 CocoaPods